 The real limitation is whether the nodes themselves can handle the full rate of frame arrival.
 There is (currently) no mechanism in OpenLCB to throttle the rate of frames arriving at a node, nor is it easy to create one in a CAN network.
-The stream and datagram protocol have been designed to allow a node to efficiently use a very limited amount of buffer memory, but don't provide mechanisms to limit the arrival of frames in general.
+The stream and datagram protocol have been designed to allow a node to efficiently use a very limited amount of buffer memory, but don't provide mechanisms to limit the

+- 410 efficiently use a very limited amount of buffer memory, but don't provide mechanisms to limit the arrival of frames in general.
 Nodes must handle full rate frames, specifically including frames not addressed to them.
-For long term reliability, a node must be able to completely process an entire CAN frame in the time it takes to receive the next one, which may be as little as 64 bit times, or about 500 microseconds for a header only frame.

-Eventually OpenLCB may have to discuss use of Overload Frames to throttle for e.g. NVRAM writing, but various CAN hardware implementations may also be doing this already.
+For long term reliability, a node must be able to completely process an entire CAN frame in the time it takes to receive the next one, which may be as little as 64 bit times, or about 500 microseconds for a header only frame. - 415 Eventually OpenLCB may have to discuss use of Overload Frames to throttle for e.g. NVRAM writing, but various CAN hardware implementations may also be doing this already.
 This mechanism provides only a little more time, due to restrictions in the CAN specification that have become limitations on the silicon implementations.